IQCASH/IQCASH/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the monetaryunitd tests manually, launch src/test/test_monetaryunit .
+To run the iqcashd tests manually, launch src/test/test_iqcash .

-To add more monetaryunitd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more iqcashd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the monetaryunit-qt tests manually, launch src/qt/test/monetaryunit-qt_test
+To run the iqcash-qt tests manually, launch src/qt/test/iqcash-qt_test

-To add more monetaryunit-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more iqcash-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.